vicrdguez/ccloud-tf-resource-access-manager/README.md

 <!-- BEGIN_TF_DOCS -->

-Terrafom module to create and manage topics, and application credentials (Service Accounts, API Key and API Secret).
+module to create and manage topics, and application credentials (Service Accounts, API Key and API Secret).
 It generates outputs that are useful to query created resources and generate Java configurations out of applications credentials.
 Check the `terraform.tfvars.sample` file for an example of how to use the variables documented bellow